 However, all is not lost for your sister.
 There are ways that she may be able to lower car insurance rates on her own policy, including:

 - Comparison shop around for rates.
-Car insurance companies' rating systems vary dramatically.
-By comparing car insurance rates with multiple car insurance providers, your sister will be able to find an insurer that is pricing competitively for her particular risk factors.
-She may be able to save hundreds of dollars, if not much more.
+Car insurance companies’ rating systems vary dramatically.
+By comparing car insurance rates with multiple car insurance providers, your sister can find an insurer pricing competitively for her particular risk factors.
+She may be able to save hundreds of dollars if not much more.

 - Take a driving course.
 Some insurers will give a discount, typically around 5 percent, for drivers who take an accident prevention or defensive driving course.
 Ask the insurer before signing up for a class.